-Our building is one of our primary resources for our mission as a church and its ongoing care and upkeep are a significant challenge.
+ur building is an important resource for our mission as a church.
 The church building consists of an original 7425 sq. ft. building constructed in 1960, with an addition in 1989.
 The original building contains offices, a hall (the Canterbury Room), kitchenette, and storage on the upper floor and the Fireside Room, youth group room, Niagara Room, nursery, maintenance boiler room and storage on the lower level.
 The two-story addition contains the current sanctuary, nave, narthex and gender-neutral washrooms on the upper floor.
 A large hall (the Mohawk Room) and large kitchen, custodian room, elevator maintenance room, and washrooms on the lower floor.